 Myth 3: Exercise will fix your PCOS completely without the need for other remedies.

-Reality 3: While fitness helps you significantly, PCOS is a complex condition that requires a multifaceted approach, including the use of diet and stress management to control your symptoms.
+Reality 3: While fitness helps you significantly, PCOS is a complex condition that requires a multifaceted approach.
+This includes the use of diet and stress management to control your symptoms.

 Tips for Overweight Women with PCOS to Stay Motivated with Their Exercise